You can get weekly email alerts on the topics below. Just click “Follow.”Manage Alerts

 Westend61 GmbH / Alamy

 Rosemary, oregano and marjoram contain compounds to help keep blood sugar in check.
 Sprinkle roast chicken with rosemary; brighten the taste of tomato sauce with oregano; and add some zing to egg dishes with marjoram.
-Dried herbs are more potent than fresh; use both types sparingly because of their strong flavor.
+Dried herbs are more potent than fresh; use them sparingly.

 Gina Kelly/Getty Images